 Prehistoric Garden Giant reptiles and dinosaurs roamed the earth 252 to 66 million years ago during the Mesozoic era at a time when flowering plants, birds, mammals and marine invertebrates evolved.
 Wander past cycads and bunya pines (Araucaria bidwillii) that herbivorous dinosaurs would have fed on.
-View rough tree ferns (Cvathea australis), the tallest of all ferns which can be identified by the tubercules and hair like scales on its trunk Look for the crocodile fern (Microsorium musifolium) with its wrinkly leaves and dark green veins resembling the skin of a crocodile As you pass by the railway station, look up to see the ylang ylang (Cananga odorata) growing nearby.
-This tropical tree native to South East Asia is known for its scent which is extracted from the star shaped areen-vellow flowers.
+View rough tree ferns (Cvathea australis), the tallest of all ferns which can be identified by the tubercules and hair like scales on its trunk.
+Look for the crocodile fern (Microsorium musifolium) with its wrinkly leaves and dark green veins resembling the skin of a crocodile As you pass by the railway station, look up to see the vlang vlang (Cananga odorata) growing nearby.
+This tropical tree native to South East Asia is known for its scent which is extracted from the star shaped green-yellow flowers.

-Fern Garden erns in this garden enjoy daily misting of water to replicate the moist environments n which they thrive.
-The larger trees help provide protection from extreme heat and cold.
-Look for the birds nest ferns (Asplenium nidus) at ground level as identified by their large wavy fronds with a slight curve at the tip.
-The birds nest appearance at the middle of this fern gives away the origin of its name.
+Fern Garden erns in this garden enjoy daily misting of water o replicate the moist environments in which they ve.
+The larger trees help provide protection from eme heat and cold.
+Look for the birds nest ferns Asplenium nidus) at ground level as identified by The birds nest appearance at the middle of this ferr gives away the origin of its name.
 This central area gathers fallen leaves which break down and provide nutrients to the plant.
 Search for the large staghorn fern, (Platycerium superbum) growing off a tree.
-These amazing ferns are epiphytes or 'air plants' that have evolved to survive on esemble the shape of horns and can arow up to two metres.

-In 2010, a partnership between the Hinkler Branch of Rare Fruit Australia Inc. and the Bundaberg Botanic Gardens saw the development of the Rare Fruit Tree Orchard.
+These amazing ferns are epiphytes or 'air plants' that have evolved to survive on trees without the need for soil.
+Their ronds resemble the shape of horns and can grow Native to the Philippines, the stunning jade vine (Strongylodon macrobotrys) is not to be missed with its spectacular dangling clusters of turquoise claw the back of the fern garden (railway line side) as identified by a name plaque at the base of the plar Rare Fruit Orchard In 2010, a partnership between the Hinkler Branch of Rare Fruit Australia Inc. and the Bundaberg Botanic Gardens saw the development of the Rare Fruit Orchard.
 View unusual and exotic fruits from tropical and sub-tropical areas of the world.
-The aiant lau lau (Eugenia megacarpa) has aiant glossy leaves and bright red fruits that taste like crispy apples.
+The giant lau lau (Eugenia megacarpa) has giant glossy leaves and bright red fruits that taste like crispy apples.
 Look for these delicious fruits in December, January, February, March and April.
 The miracle fruit tree (Synsepalum dulcificum) originates from West Africa and produces berries that alter your taste buds.
 Everything you eat for the following two hours will taste sweet!
 The peanut butter tree (Bunchosia glandulifera) produces rich sweet fruit with the texture of peanut butter.
 Look for small yellow flowers in spring followed by dark red fruits.

 Bamboo is the fastest growing plant on the planet, growing 90 cm in 24 hours under ideal conditions.
 It is impractical to identify plant species by their flowers as many types only bloom between 60 and 130 years.
-Instead botanists look at the spacing, length, angle shape and colour of the nodes (white rings) and culms (the sections between the white rings).
+Instead botanists look at the spacing, length, angle, shape and colour of the nodes (white rings) and culms (the sections between the white rings).
 Bamboo has a number of notable qualities including the ability to produce more oxygen and absorb more carbon dioxide than other plants, helping to stabilise the planet's atmosphere.
 Stronger than steel, bamboo can be used to replace wood for many traditional building uses, while the antibacterial properties make it a great option for wound dressings.